-The Committee reviewed management's calculations of the recoverable value estimates which were prepared based on the conditions and information available at 31 December 2022.
-The Committee examined the methodology, key assumptions and key judgements used including the limitations of the independent vessel valuations, the rationale for treating the ferry fleet as a single cash generating unit, growth rates and the discount rate used in the value in use calculations.
-The Committee also considered management's views on the likely effect of environmental regulations on premature obsolescence and operating costs.
+The Committee reviewed management's calculations of the recoverable value estimates prepared on the container vessel. fleet which were prepared based on the conditions and information available at 31 December 2024 The Committee examined the methodology, key assumptions and key judgements used including the limitations of the independent vessel valuations, derivation of estimated future charter rates and the discount rate used in the value in use calculations.
+The Committee also considered management's views on the likely effect of environmental regulations on premature obsolescence and future operating

-The Committee was satisfied that the recoverability assessment performed at the reporting date was robust, comprehensive and supported the carrying value of the ferry fleet as at 31 December 2022.
-The Committee agreed that no provision for impairment against the carrying value of the Group's fleet was required at 31 December 2022.
+The Committee was satisfied that the recoverability assessment performed at the reporting date was robust, comprehensive and supported the carrying value of the container vessel fleet as at 31 December 2024.
+The Committee agreed with the management conclusion that no provision for impairment against the carrying value of the Group's fleet was required at 31 December 2024.